Super Tour: 2016

 In January 2016, Pet Shop Boys announced their album, Super, along with the first concert dates at the Royal Opera House in July, which sold out.
 The first leg of the Super Tour kicked off on 13 October 2016 in Santiago, Chile.
-At their next stop in Buenos Aires, Pet Shop Boys were a highlight of the BUE Fesitval, according to the news channel Todo Noticias, turning Tecnópolis into a disco as the closing act.
+At their next stop in Buenos Aires, Pet Shop Boys were a highlight of the BUE Festival, according to the news channel Todo Noticias, turning Tecnópolis into a disco as the closing act.

 Heading to North America, they played Las Vegas on 21 October and toured the western United States and Canada before moving east across the continent, finishing in Miami Beach on 16 November.
 They next appeared at Corona Capital in Mexico City, where Consequence of Sound rated the performance one of the festival's ten best.
 A series of dates in Europe in late November and early December closed out the year.